Academic Catalog

 In addition to excellence in teaching, faculty are also required to serve the College and students in the following ways:

-2. Faculty members are expected to contribute to the work of at least one standing College committee.
+2. Faculty members are expected to contribute to the work of standing College committees during their time of service.

 3. Faculty are expected to interview for Presidential Scholarship Weekend.